 How to collect social proof from social media platforms?

 Having social media posts about your brand published by satisfied customers is a gold mine to build social proof widgets for your website.

-And now it is entirely possible to collect social proof by using API-approved social media aggregators like EmbedFeed.
+And now, it is possible to collect social proof using API-approved social media aggregators like EmbedFeed.